vlsido/ica0002-2020/01-intro/lab.md

     ansible 2.9.0

-Then, add this line to your `~/.profile` file so you can use 'shorter' commands:
+Then, add this line to your `~/.profile` file (if the file is missing, create it) so you can use 'shorter' commands:

     PATH="$HOME/ansible-venv/bin:$PATH"